Do you know what this is?

 Volkswagen Super Bowl Ad:

-Not only was it seen by hundreds of millions of viewers during the Super Bowl itself, but it’s also become a viral video on YouTube, garnering hundreds of thousands of views.
+Not only was it seen by hundreds of millions of viewers during the Super Bowl itself, but it’s also become a viral video on YouTube, garnering hundreds of thousands of views and social media shares.

 (VW’s Super Bowl commercial from 2011)

-Customers are happy, because they can spend hours entertaining themselves and Volkswagen is happy because it nurtures the relationship with its fans while the executives are sleeping.
+Customers are happy, because they can spend hours entertaining themselves and Volkswagen is happy because it nurtures the relationship with its target audience while the executives are sleeping.

 Yup, it has.